Artists / Researchers

 Amanda Couch is an artist, researcher.
 Cutting across media, her art practice and research straddles the domains of performance, the live and recorded image, print and the book, sculpture, food, participation, and writing.
 Recent solo show: Extispicy in the Everyday(2018), Ivy Arts Centre, University of Surrey, Guildford.
 Performances include: Books as Bodies, Wellcome Library, London (2019); Our Palace of Intestines, University of Surrey (2018); A Woman Holding a Liver, ‘Acts Re-Acts Performance Lab’, Wimbledon Space (2017) and at Oxford Symposium on Food and Cookery (2016), winning Best First-Time Presenter.

+Marta is a visual artist and researcher based in Madrid.
 In her work Marta speculates on the re-wording of built environments through a variety of collaborative methods specific to each situation, including those outside of architectural and artistic traditions.
 This engagement and the processes that stem from it translate into ephemeral interventions in galleries, public and domestic contexts.
 These interventions are at once socially engaged and participatory.
+She has exhibited at No Soul for Sale Tate Modern (London), Utopia Station 53rd Venice Biennale and To want to seem night Ca2m (Madrid).
+In 2019 she was resident at Delfina Foundation (London) as part of the Politics of Food program, where she developed the performance Food Chorus presented at the Victoria & Albert Museum and at the Centro Cultural de España in Mexico.
+In 2021 Fernández Calvo developed the project I turn bad things away in collaboration with Ruta del Castor and in residence at SOMA and Proyecto Público Prim (Mexico City).
+The project was presented at Zona MACO, Proyecto Público Prim and Ex Convento del Carmen (Guadalajara).
+She is currently developing Cuidadorxs Invisibles project, winner of the Art for Change call of ‘la Caixa’ Foundation.
 Living in Italy and Ireland for eleven years and she has developed her practice at an international level working also in South Africa, Senegal, Morocco, Ireland, Italy and Spain amongst other countries.

 Alana is an artist and writer who lives on Miriwoong country in the north-west of Australia.
 This and her long-standing relationship with South Asia—and with Kashmir in particular—shapes her engagement with the violence that results from the fragility of nations and the aspirations and failures of colonial dreams.